Asynchronous Programming

 The code doesn’t immediately look suspicious... it maps the async arrow function over the array of names, creating an array of promises, and then uses Promise.all to wait for all of these before returning the list they build up.

-But it is entirely broken.
+But this program is entirely broken.
 It’ll always return only a single line of output, listing the file that took the longest to read.

 fileSizes(["plans.txt", "shopping_list.txt"])